skoolkid/skoolkit/sphinx/source/ref-files.rst

 Recognised parameters are:

+* ``Address`` - the format of the address fields on disassembly pages and memory map pages, and of the default link text for the :ref:`R` macro when the target address has no label (default: ''); this format string recognises the replacement field ``address``; if the format string is blank, the address is formatted exactly as it appears in the skool file (without any ``$`` prefix)
 * ``AddressAnchor`` - the format of the anchors attached to instructions on disassembly pages and entries on memory map pages (default: ``{address}``)
 * ``AsmSinglePage`` - ``1`` to write the disassembly on a single page, or ``0``